testissimo/testissimo.github.io/documentation/tutorials/run-debug-test.md

 ![debug_child](https://testissimo.github.io/documentation/images/debug_child.png)

  ### Stop Action
-Type **"stop"** where you want to stop the run and te error will be generated in the same line.
+Type **"stop"** where you want to stop the run and the error will be generated in the same line.
 It is a good feature for debugging purposes or when you get confused by what is going on inside a code.

 **HINT:**
 > Type **"#"** as a prefix for variables in order to keep them aside